Restrictions and Required Documents

 It is necessary to arrive at the airport with the self-declaration form filled out: it will be verified by Police staff before going through the security check.
 Therefore, we invite passengers to arrive at the airport in advance.

-For further information, please visit our COVID-19 FAQs.
+For further information regarding limitations and required documents for travelling to and from foreign countries, please visit our COVID-19 FAQs.